Housing in South Africa: Purchasing process

 South African homes can be sold privately or via a realtor.
 There are many locally based and international real estate agencies operating in the country, including RE/MAX, Seeff, Pam Golding, Fine and Country, Sotheby's, Rawson, Chas Everitt, Knight Frank, Century 21, and Just Property.
-There are two major online aggregator websites for properties across realtors; property24 and PrivateProperty.
+There are two major online aggregator websites for viewing properties across realtors; property24 and PrivateProperty.

 Homes can be purchased for cash, via a mortgage from a commercial bank, or by some combination of both.
 Regardless, when this is done, a title deed needs to be transferred into the buyer's name, to prove ownership of the property.
 For this to happen, a lawyer specializing in property transfers (conveyancer) needs to action the transfer.

 The South African Revenue Service (SARS) charges a transfer duty to the seller during the purchasing process, which works as a progressive percentage.
 As of 2022, properties priced under R1 million attract no transfer duty.
 On the high end, properties valued at R11 million or more attract a duty of R1,026,000 plus 13% of the value above R11 million.

 The seller also pays 14% VAT and realtor fees when selling.
 The latter may be as low as 1% or as high as around 8%.

 There are also legal fees involved with selling a home.
 The buyer pays the conveyancer, and may also end up paying a legal firm appointed by the bank, called a mortgage attorney, if they finance their home.